closedcircuit0/HumanEngineering/README.md

 # HumanEngineering

-> To understand reality, we must first deconstruct the engine of perception.
-This project explores the engineering of the human mind to establish the fundamental axioms that govern not only ourselves, but physics, mathematics, and all systems we observe.
+> This is a work of first philosophy, executed with the precision of engineering.
+It deconstructs the observer's mind to establish the fundamental axioms that govern our construction of reality, from the simplest perception to the most complex thoughts.

 ## The 9 Theses of the Mind (The Core Principles)